Operation Sportpalast: Assessments

-The British were disappointed by their failure to sink or damage Tirpitz.
+The British were frustrated by the failure to sink or damage Tirpitz.
+In his report, Bovell wrote that he "fully realised" the "gravity of the failure" to attack Tirpitz in almost ideal conditions and that the aircrew were deeply disappointed.
 Following the operation Tovey was critical of the instructions he had received from the Admiralty.
 He believed that the order to prioritise the defence of the convoys over attacking the battleship had hindered his operations and that the fleet should not have been sent into waters where large numbers of submarines were operating as it lacked enough destroyers to protect its capital ships.
-He was also frustrated by the Admiralty's attempts to closely manage his command during the battle.
+He was also frustrated by the Admiralty's attempts closely to manage his command during the battle.
 The Admiralty conceded the first two of Tovey's criticisms, agreeing that sinking Tirpitz would be the Home Fleet's main priority when it covered convoys in the future and that the fleet should not proceed beyond 14 degrees east if it lacked destroyers.
 His other criticism was thought to be unfair as the Admiralty had better access to Ultra intelligence than Tovey did while at sea.

 On 13 March Churchill asked the First Sea Lord, Admiral of the Fleet Sir Dudley Pound, to provide "a report on the air attack on TIRPITZ, explaining how it was that 12 of our machines managed to get no hits as compared to the extraordinary efficiency of the Japanese attack on PRINCE OF WALES and REPULSE".
 The reason was that Japanese had enough highly effective aircraft with well trained crews while the Fleet Air Arm did not.
 Pound attempted to explain this to Churchill, but the Prime Minister was not fully convinced and it contributed to him becoming sceptical about the value of the Fleet Air Arm.
 Nevertheless, the failure of the attack on 9 March led to a decision to accelerate improvements to the Royal Navy's aviation force.
+This included expanding torpedo attack training for Fleet Air Arm pilots.